-Basic bank accounts are open to almost everyone – so they are a good option for people who have had credit problems in the past and may be turned down for standard current accounts.
+Basic bank accounts are a good option for people who have had credit problems in the past and who may be turned down for standard current accounts.

 Basic bank accounts are free bank accounts that allow you to pay in and take out money, but they don't offer all the services and facilities of a standard bank account.
 Basic bank accounts are a convenient way to manage your money using online or app banking.

 Alternatively a bad credit account offers more features, but usually charges a monthly fee.

 You can arrange to have your pay (wages or salary), pension or benefits paid in.
 And you can pay in cash or cheques at a branch/Post Office

 You get a debit card for use online or in store, or a cash card which will mean you can withdraw money at ATMs